zylklab/protobuffer/README.md

 ### Distributed keras model

-The **train.py** file is a python script based on the article [Train Keras model with TensorFlow Estimators and Datasets API](https://androidkt.com/train-keras-model-with-tensorflow-estimators-and-datasets-api/) modified to read and write data from/to hdfs and to use in conjuntion with tony.xml and launcher.sh shell script.
+The **train.py** file is a python script based on the article [Train Keras model with TensorFlow Estimators and Datasets API](https://androidkt.com/train-keras-model-with-tensorflow-estimators-and-datasets-api/) and the [tensorflow documentation about distribution strategy](https://github.com/tensorflow/tensorflow/blob/r1.12/tensorflow/contrib/distribute/README.md) modified to read and write data from/to hdfs and to use in conjuntion with tony.xml and launcher.sh shell script.
+This kind of error **Only TensorFlow native optimizers are supported with DistributionStrategy.** is realted with optimizers and loss functions more info about this is available at [tensworflow distributed_training documentantion](https://www.tensorflow.org/guide/distributed_training#using_tfdistributestrategy_with_keras).

 ```bash
 #!/bin/bash